TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/Index.rst

 ..  contents::
     :local:

+In TYPO3, Content elements and plugins are both stored as :ref:`database-records` in table :sql:`tt_content`.
+They are usually edited in the backend in module :guilabel:`Web > Page`.

-In TYPO3, content elements and plugins are both used to present and manage content on a website, but they serve different purposes and have distinct
+Content elements and plugins are both used to present and manage content on a website, but they serve different purposes and have distinct
 characteristics: